argo-json/argo/README.md

 ## Build

-Requires a JDK ≥ 11 on the path.
+Build infrastructure requires a JDK ≥ 11 on the path.

 ```shell
 ./gradlew clean check